aspose-pdf-cloud/aspose-pdf-cloud-go/README.md

 Extract Text & Images of a PDF document online https://products.aspose.app/pdf/parser.

-## Enhancements in Version 24.8
+## Enhancements in Version 24.9
-- Adding Text stamps to multiple pages.
-- Adding Image stamps to multiple pages.
+- Develop DeleteDocumentLayer Method.
+- Develop GetDocumentLayers Method.
+- How to extract PDF layer elements and create a new PDF
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

 ## Installation